 Total plan investments over the last 60 years in the sector are expected to cross Rs.
-1000000 million (US\$ 20000 million) by the end of 11th plan (2012).
+1000000 million (US\$ 20000 million) by the end of 11th plan - 2012 (GoI, 2008).
 Fund allocations were not substantial till 8th plan while investments have increased manifold during the later plans (Fig. 1).
-Though the centre and states share the investment burden equally during all the plans, the share of centre has gone up during the 11th plan.
+Though the centre and states, share the investment burden equally during all the plans, the share of centre has gone up during the 11th plan.
 However, the actual picture would emerge only after 2012.
 In spite of best efforts by the Government and enormous fund flows to the sector full coverage of all the villages has become a mirage.
 This is mainly due to the relapse of villages from fully covered (FC) status to partially covered (PC) or not covered (NC) or no safe source (NSS) categories.
 The coverage has touched 98 percent with the investments in 3.7 million hand pumps and 1, 73, 000 piped water supply schemes.
-However, the coverage was not sustained as more than 30 percent of the fully covered (FC) habitations slipped back to partially covered (PC) status during the following years (Fig. 2).
+However, the coverage was not sustained as more than 30 percent of the fully covered (FC) habitations slipped back to partially covered (PC) status during the subsequent years (Fig. 2).
 On the other hand, sanitation has just reached fifty percent in terms of coverage.
 This is also measured in terms of infrastructure provided / available.
 The coverage is much less in terms of actual use of the infrastructure provided / available.
 Therefore, slippage problem is prevalent even in the case of sanitation.
-Low coverage of sanitation is due to the reason that focus on sanitation was more than a decade behind water3.
-Moreover, sanitation is not given due policy importance, perhaps due to cultural practices4 like open defecation that suited the low density of population.
-With the population explosion the sanitation problems have multiplied resulting in serious health hazards in many places.
-Despite the growing sanitation problems, it has remained as accessory to water supply rather than becoming a main stream policy itself.
+In the case of sanitation slippage could be defined as slipping back from open defecation free (ODF) status to open defecation.
+Low coverage of sanitation is due to the reason that focus on sanitation was